 It was never mentioned again.

 But we dated for another year.
-Because, of course, I “loved” him.
-Awwwww.
-And, honestly, I figured my sassy mouth provoked him.
+Because, of course, I “loved” him, and I figured my sassy mouth provoked him.
+That’s what I was taught.

 One of my biggest regrets is something I said to my mother right before she died.